 Look for the UL Listing.
 But...

-First, the good news: for over 100 years, UL (Underwriters Laboratories) has been rigorously testing cables for safety so the rest of us breathe easier.
+First, the good news: there are agencies that are devoted to making sure the products you use are up to snuff.
+OSHA (the Occupational Safety and Health Administration) maintains a list of Nationally Recognized Testing Laboratories (NRTLs) that it trusts to test product standards.
+By far the most popular of these in the Electrical industry, and the one you’re most likely to spy on most of our products, is Underwriters Laboratories (UL).
+For over 100 years, UL has been rigorously testing cables for safety so the rest of us breathe easier.
 A product only receives their coveted UL Rating of Approval if it meets their high standards.
 UL is constantly testing and re-testing to make sure that the materials and manufacture of the goods it rates are up to snuff.

 The bad news: just like your cables, and money, and art, and everything else valuable in the world, the UL mark can also be falsified.
 So it's not only important to look for the UL Listing on your product, but also make sure said listing is genuine.

-The first step of course is to check for the UL mark on the product.
-If it isn't there, it's a safe bet that your goods are at best not up to the standards they should be, and at worst straight-up knock-offs.
-Once you've located the UL rating, there are steps to take to make sure it's genuine.
+The first step of course is to check for the UL mark (or a mark from one of the other NRTLs on OSHA's list) on the product.
+Since UL is the most common of these, that's the mark we're focusing on with this particular article.
+If it's not there, it's a safe bet that your goods are at best not up to the standards they should be, and at worst straight-up knock-offs.
+Once you've located the rating, there are steps to take to make sure it's genuine.

 UL marks come in many forms: it might be a label, or it may be die-stamped, silk-screened or molded into a product.
 Whichever the method of application, there are FOUR design elements that need to be verified to make sure the UL listing is legit: